speedruncomorg/api/version1/runs.md

 * [GET /runs/{id}](#get-runsid)

 Runs are the meat of our business at speedrun.com.
 A run is a finished attempt to play a [game](games.md), adhering to that game's ruleset.
-Invalid attempts (use of cheats) or obsolete runs (the ones superseded by a better time by the same player(s) in the same ruleset) still count as runs and are available via API.
+Invalid attempts (use of cheats etc) or obsolete runs (the ones superseded by a better time by the same player(s) in the same ruleset) still count as runs and are available via API.

 If you need the **leaderboards** (non-obsolete, valid runs sorted by time), this is not the droid you're looking for.
-Until we had time to properly migrate the leaderboards to this API, use the legacy API available at http://www.speedrun.com/api_records.php.
+Until we've had time to properly migrate the leaderboards to this API, use the legacy API available at http://www.speedrun.com/api_records.php.

 ### Structure